 Impressive Watercress health benefits

-- Relieves pediatric asthma- with a daily intake of 0.2g of vitamin C, the forced expiratory volume (FEV) can be significantly increased in children suffering from asthma.
+- Watercress relieves pediatric asthma- With a daily intake of 0.2g of vitamin C, the force expiratory volume (FEV) may increase in children suffering from asthma.
 The exposure to dampness and mold of a child changes the results.
-Those who had no such exposure experienced a 37 percent increase, while those with exposure witnessed 21 percent increase of FEV per second.
-Giving watercress to children may provide relief to children suffering from asthma.
+Those who had no such exposure experienced a 37 percent increase, while those with exposure witnessed a 21 percent increase of FEV per second.
+Thus, giving watercress to children may provide relief to children suffering from asthma.

-- Prevents common cold- consuming vitamin C rich food keeps the common cold at bay.
+- It prevents common cold- Consuming vitamin C rich food keeps the common cold at bay.
 Consuming foods rich in vitamin C has the protective ability to prevent a cold by 66 percent.
-Watercress is a good source of vitamin C too.
+Also, watercress is a good source of vitamin C too.

 - Reduces oxidative damage to blood cells- Vitamin E and vitamin C is very effective in bringing down the oxidative damage to red blood cells.
-Watercress which is loaded with nutrients proves beneficial to health.
+Lastly, note that watercress is containing nutrients that proves beneficial to health.

-- Acts as an antidepressant- low folate level increases the risk of depression, the folate in watercress works with neurotransmitters and affects the production of neurochemical like serotonin.
-Excessive alcohol intake or lack of dietary intake results in a low level of folate, introducing watercress reduces the risk of this chronic disease.
+- Acts as an antidepressant- low folate level increases the risk of depression, the folate in watercress works with neurotransmitters and affects the production of neuro chemical like serotonin.
+Additionally, the excessive alcohol intake or lack of dietary intake results in a low level of folate, introducing watercress reduces the risk of this chronic disease.

-- Improves bone health- calcium-rich food like watercress brings down the risk of osteoporosis.
-Calcium repairs and builds bone by increasing the production of osteoblasts.
-The aging population, as well as post-menopausal women, get benefited as the folate present in watercress plays a direct role as in interactive nutrient in maintaining the bone density.
+- Improves bone health- Calcium-rich food like watercress brings down the risk of osteoporosis.
+Also, calcium repairs and builds bone by increasing the production of osteoblasts.
+The aging population, as well as post-menopausal women, get benefited as the folate present in watercress plays a direct role as in interactive nutrients in maintaining bone density.